RitaAhmadi/Spareroom_Project/README.md

-# rooms_mysql
+# SPAREROOM AVAILABLE ROOMS
-A simple python code for extracting data from spareroom.com and storing the information in a mysql database.
+Python code for extracting data from \url{spareroom.com} and storing the information in a mysql database.
+To gather the data, I used spareroom's AIP.